safx/LightroomPlugin-ClarifaiTagger/README.md

 ## Create a Developer Account on azure.microsoft.com

-To use ClarifaiTagger, you must first create an account on [Microsoft Azure](https://azure.microsoft.com/) and create a.
+To use AzureVisionTagger, you must first create an account on [Microsoft Azure](https://azure.microsoft.com/) and create a.

 1. Go to  [azure.microsoft.com](https://azure.microsoft.com/) and create an accout.